WolframResearch/codeinspector/README.md

-# Lint
+# CodeInspector

-Lint is a paclet for finding problems in Wolfram Language code.
+CodeInspector is a paclet for finding problems in Wolfram Language code.

 [Finding Bugs in the Wolfram Language from WTC 2019: Watch Video](https://www.wolfram.com/broadcast/video.php?v=2911)